AlexGerwer/Harnessing_Machine_Learning_for_Proactive_Diabetes_Risk_Prediction/README.md

 ## Project Objectives

-This project was structured around the following key objectives (as outlined in the [Project Proposal](./PROJECT%20PROPOSAL%20-%20HARNESSING%20MACHINE%20LEARNING%20FOR%20PROACTIVE%20DIABETES%20RISK%20PREDICTION%20-%20EMPOWERING%20EARLY%20DETECTION%20AND%20MANAGEMENT.pdf)):
+This project was structured around the following key objectives:

 1.  **Data Acquisition and Intelligent Preprocessing:** Acquire and meticulously preprocess the "Diabetes Health Indicators Dataset," ensuring data quality and readiness for modeling.
 2.  **In-depth EDA and Feature Engineering:** Conduct comprehensive EDA to understand data characteristics, identify patterns/correlations, and engineer new, informative features.